libsdl-org/SDL/docs/README-documentation-rules.md

 where we would rather you not do surprising things.

-## Most things in the headers can be documented.

-wikiheaders understands functions, typedefs, structs/unions/enums, `#defines` ... basically most of what makes up a C header.

-## Defines right below typedefs and functions bind.

-Any `#define` directly below a function or non-struct/union/enum typedef is considered part of that declaration.
-This happens to work well with how our headers work, as these defines tend to be bitflags and such that are related to that symbol.

-wikiheaders will include those defines in the syntax section of the wiki page, and generate stub pages for each define that simply says "please refer to (The Actual Symbol You Care About)" with a link.
-It will also pull in any blank lines and most preprocessor directives for the syntax text, too.

-Sometimes an unrelated define, by itself, just happens to be right below one of these symbols in the header.
-The easiest way to deal with this is either to document that define with a Doxygen-style comment, if it makes sense to do so, or just add a normal C comment right above it if not, so wikiheaders doesn't bind it to the previous symbol.

-## Don't document the `SDL_test*.h` headers.

-These are in the public headers but they aren't really considered public APIs.
-They live in a separate library that doesn't, or at least probably shouldn't, ship to end users.
-As such, we don't want it documented on the wiki.

-For now, we do this by not having any Doxygen-style comments in these files.
-Please keep it that way!
-If you want to document these headers, just don't use the magic two-`*` comment.

-## Use Markdown.

-The wiki also supports MediaWiki format, but we are transitioning away from it.
-The headers always use Markdown.
-If you're editing the wiki from a git clone, just make .md files and the wiki will know what to do with them.

 ## We _sort of_ write in Doxygen format.

 To document a symbol, we use something that looks like Doxygen (and Javadoc)